noptic/nail/README.md

 Usage
 =====
 ###Creating a class
 The following code defines the class `Person` and adds it to exports and the namespace 'my-module'.

     nail.to exports, 'my-module', Person:
-      properties:
+      fields:
         firstName:  null
         lastName:   null
+      properties:
+        fullName:
+          get:-> "#{@lastName}, #{@firstName}"
       methods:
-        getFormatedName: -> return "#{@lastName}, #{@firstName}"
+        greet: -> return "hello, #{@fullName}"

 Now our package exports the constructor for Person.

     describe 'Person', ->
       it 'is a function', ->
         (_.isFunction exports.Person).should.be.ok

 ###creating an instance
-Properties are injected into the new Instance.
+Values are injected into the new Instance.

     dalia = new exports.Person
       firstName: 'Dalia'
       lastName:  'Scarlet'
-    it 'injects properties', ->
+    it 'injects data', ->
       dalia.firstName.should.equal 'Dalia'
       dalia.lastName.should.equal  'Scarlet'
+    it 'creates properties', ->
+      dalia.fullName.should.equal  'Scarlet, Dalia'
     it 'creates methods', ->
-      dalia.getFormatedName().should.equal 'Scarlet, Dalia'
+      dalia.greet().should.equal 'hello, Scarlet, Dalia'

 ###using namespaces
-Using namespaces will give evry class a unique name.
-This name can be used to when using resources.
+Using namespaces will give every class a unique name.

-For a demonstrtion we will use a very simple generic factory function.
+This simple generic factory functionm creates instance of Person from JSON.

     it "can be loaded from json", -> sampleJSON ="""